 After that, talk about the action you took and how you led.
 What were your options, which did you choose as a leader, and why?

 And finally, conclude your leadership experiences by talking about the RESULT.
 That’s most important.
 How did things turn out?
 And what did you learn from it?
 How did you use this experience to improve and how will you use this knowledge to perform well in this job you’re interviewing for!

-Maybe you just graduated school, or you’re applying for your first job.
+Maybe you just graduated from school, or you’re applying for your first job.
 You might not have work-related leadership experience.
 That’s okay.